-Who are we anyway?
-Brainscape is the developer of the world's most effective flashcard app, and our team of MCAT flashcard authors has over 50 combined years in MCAT tutoring.
-Instead of writing an entire book about this application process (who has the time for that?), we're sharing key pieces of advice about med school admissions that all too often get overlooked.
+We're Brainscape, the developer of the world's most effective flashcard app, and our team of MCAT flashcard authors has over 50 combined years in MCAT tutoring.
+Instead of writing an entire book about this application process (because we already have day jobs), we're sharing key pieces of advice on how to get into med school; advice that all too often gets overlooked.

-The core of a strong med school application is a strong GPA earned in a variety of difficult classes, a high MCAT score, and a range of interesting extracurriculars.
-But you can’t change any of those things after you’ve already started applying.
+The foundation of a compelling med school application is a strong GPA earned in a variety of college classes, a high MCAT score, and a range of interesting extracurriculars.
+But you can’t change any of those things after you’ve already started applying to med school.

-Instead, let’s focus on the three major things you can influence once you've started applying: the essay, the letters of recommendation, and the interview.
+Instead, let’s focus on the three major things you can control once you've finished college and passed the MCAT:

 The personal statement